alacritty/alacritty/README.md

 provide a flexible set of [features](./docs/features.md) with high performance.
 The supported platforms currently consist of BSD, Linux, macOS and Windows.

+This branch contains support for tabs, terminal multiplexing persisting as long as the Alacritty process lives.

 The software is considered to be at a **beta** level of readiness; there are a few missing features and bugs to be fixed, but it is already used by many as a daily driver.